Stainless Steel Rigging

 We cut the engine and sailed easily along for a few minutes on a beam reach, and then began grinding in the jib on the Barient winch to head up onto a beat.
 Let’s see how she goes to windward!
 Suddenly, there was a loud BANG and, looking up, we saw the top part of the mast bending alarmingly to leeward, resembling the rig on our Laser.
 Holy cow!

 Quick and decisive action, along with a telephone pole mast, allowed us to save the rig.
 We blew the sheets, went head-to-wind, roller-furled the genoa, restarted the Atomic and lowered the mainsail.
 Only then did we notice the bottom of the port upper shroud dangling limp with the turnbuckle swinging and clanging about.

 The trip back to the slip was drama-free.
 The cold beers at the dock were most welcome!

 The scene of the crime: you can see how the water got in at the top of the chainplate.
 The owners of this boat thought their rig was in good shape!
 Rust never sleeps (to quote Neil Young).
-Photos: Ann Levine
+Photos: Ann Krieg

 This is a classic case of crevice corrosion taking place in an oxygen-starved environment, hidden beneath the sealant.
 Each time you tack, the chainplate flexes ever so slightly relative to the deck it passes through.
 This tiny motion breaks down the bond between the sealant and the chainplate, allowing salt water, with its corrosive chloride content, to enter, be held there, and do its dastardly damage.